MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissite.md

 ```

 ### -SslFlag
-Specifies the SSL Flag of the new binding.
+Specifies the SSL flag settings of the new binding.

 ```yaml
 Type: SslFlags